-Creating the sync with your personal account can create some messiness between your team members, as every action in any of the tools will be synced according to your settings.
+Creating the sync with your personal connector can create some messiness between your team members, as every action in any of the tools will be synced according to your settings.

-We strongly recommend creating a dedicated Sync Account and use it to sync your Github repos and Asana projects.
+We strongly recommend creating a Bot User and use it to sync your Github repos and Asana projects.

 4) Get to work

-Work out of your todo list, in your app of choice, and get things done!
+Work out of your todo list, in your tool of choice, and get things done!

-Now, any time you update a synced task or issue, the change will convert to the corresponding task or issue in the other app.
+Now, any time you update a synced task or issue, the change will convert to the corresponding task or issue in the other tool.
 This includes comments, changing the state or assigning someone else.
-You can instantly see the progress of your team and project without ever leaving your app of choice, and without bugging someone over chat, email, or during another status meeting.
+You can instantly see the progress of your team and project without ever leaving your tool of choice, and without bugging someone over chat, email, or during another status meeting.

 Recommended Unito Settings